rex-9/Mathgic/README.md

-# Math Magicians
+# Mathgic

-> The amazing Math Magicians project will let you perform any basic
+> The amazing Mathgic project will let you perform any basic
 > math calculations you want to perform.

 ## Built With